 There’s two types of office headshot setups, one with a background roll like the previous example, and one where I use the office or building location as a background like below.
 Do note that not every office is suitable for location photos like below.
 Why?
 Well your office might be ugly as hell.
 In that case we can explore other options.

-During the office headshot session, I usually like to have a little soft music playing to get everyone in the mood.
+During the office headshot session, I usually like to have a little soft music playing to set the vibes.
 I goof around and tell you some bad dad jokes to help you relax.
 My process?
 I try and be as human as possible and work from a place of empathy and kindness.

-A lot of photographers forget being photographed can be an alien and overwhelming experience for some people.
-My laser sharp focus is always the person being photographed and work to make them feel seen and at ease.
+Being photographed can be an overwhelming experience for some people.
+A lot of photographers forget that.
+My laser sharp focus is always on you – the person being photographed.
+I always work to make you feel seen and at ease.

 Most of the time I spend with a person (about 10-15 minutes) is having a good banter and getting to know each other a little.
 Sometimes I’ll spend 9 minutes chatting then take about 3 pictures and I’m done!
 That time spent connecting is the key to a great photo, not how I direct and light you (though that’s important too).